 Submitting fake claims in the UAE can be subject to the provisions of the 'false accusations' under the UAE Penal Code.
-In this article, we will endeavour to discuss the concept of making fake claims or accusations under UAE law and it's resultant punishments.
-The federal law no. 3 of 1987 and its amendments (the UAE Civil Code) defines the act of providing false reports to judicial or administrative authorities in the UAE as a punishable offence.
+In this article, we will endeavor to discuss the concept of making fake claims or accusations under UAE law and its resulting punishment.
+The Federal Decree-Law No. 31/2021 on the Issuance of the Crimes and Penalties Law (the UAE Penal Code) defines the act of providing false reports to judicial or administrative authorities in the UAE as a punishable offence.
 The punishment can include imprisonment as well as fines.
 The significant factor checked by the UAE courts in false accusation crimes includes the aspect of 'bad faith'.
 In addition, if a false accusation leads to another person being convicted, then the same penalty shall be applied to the fabricator.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.